-Finally, in S. and Marper the Court disapproved of the fact that an acquitted individual had only limited possibilities to have the data removed from the national database or the materials destroyed (§ 119).
-Not only does the right to privacy require that authorities tasked with oversight are actually in a position to do something about surveillance measures.
-According to the Court, it also follows from the right to an effective remedy, protected by Article 13 of the Convention, that oversight bodies should be able to issue legally binding decisions against intelligence services.
-In the view of the Court in the Klass case, the 'authority' referred to in Article 13 is not necessarily a judicial authority in the strict sense; the main question is whether the powers are actually effective: "The powers and procedural guarantees an authority possesses, are relevant in determining whether the remedy [...] is effective" (§ 67).60 considerations, the Court noted in the Leander case that the main weakness of the oversight afforded by the Parliamentary Ombudsman and the Chancellor of Justice was that both lacked the power to render a legally binding decision.
-However, the Court observed that the opinions of the Ombudsman and the Chancellor commanded by tradition great respect in Swedish society and were usually followed in practice (§ 82; see also § 37-38).
-The Court also found it important that the Parliamentary members of the Swedish National Police Board considered each case where release of information was requested, in respect of which each of them was vested with a right of veto (§ 82; see also § 65).
-In the end, the Court concluded there was no violation of Article 13 (§ 84).
+Finally, in S. and Marper the Court disapproved of the fact that an acquitted individual had only limited possibilities to have the data removed from the national database or the materials destroyed.137 Not only does the right to privacy require that authorities tasked with oversight are actually in a position to do something about surveillance measures, but, according to the Court, it also follows from the right to an effective remedy, protected by Article 13 of the Convention, that oversight bodies should be able to issue legally binding decisions against intelligence services.
+In the view of the Court in the Klass case, the 'authority' referred to in Article 13 is not necessarily a judicial authority in the strict sense; the main question is whether the powers are actually effective: "The powers and procedural guarantees an authority possesses, are relevant in determining whether the remedy [...] is effective."138

+Meanwhile, the Court is mindful of limits to oversight potentially present in the context of national security: "An 'effective remedy' under Article 13 must mean a remedy that is as effective as can be having regard to the restricted scope for recourse inherent in any system of secret surveillance."139 Building on these considerations, the Court noted in the Leander case that the main weakness of the oversight afforded by the Parliamentary Ombudsman and the Chancellor of Justice was that both lacked the power to render a legally binding decision.140 However, the Court observed that the opinions of the Ombudsman and the Chancellor commanded by tradition great respect in Swedish society and were usually followed in practice.141 The Court also found it important that the Parliamentary members of the Swedish National Police Board considered each case where release of information was requested, in respect of which each of them was vested with a right of veto.142 In the end, the Court concluded there was no violation of Article 13.143